derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-13/02/2022 16:18:50 : 3 Database Admins walked into a NoSQL bar.
+14/02/2022 16:19:14 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
-The rest of them will write Perl.
+Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
+He was not hired.
 <!-- replace-with-joke ends -->